• Skip to primary navigation

 Instructions

-• Put your ground turkey mixture into a slow cooker.
+• Place the ground turkey mixture into the slow cooker.
 Add all the other ingredients and stir so everything is fully mixed up.

 Nutrition Information: